Professor David Allsup

 External roles

-David is a member of the NCRN CLL clinical trials subgroup, the United Kingdom Haemophilia Centre Directors Organisation and the British Society of Haematology.
+David is a member of the CLL clinical trials subgroup, the United Kingdom Haemophilia Centre Directors Organisation and the British Society of Haematology.
 He is also a Fellow of the Royal College of Pathologists.

 He has also contributed to reviews and workshops for the National Institute of Clinical Excellence and the European Medicines Agency.